Greater Manchester, National

 - To reduce the risk of admissions and re-admissions associated with cardiovascular disease

-- To provide a pathway to optimise the identification of those with the genetic condition familial hypercholesterolaemia (FH) by completing the FH Cascade service Proof of value and commencing roll out
+- To provide a pathway to optimise the identification of those with the genetic condition familial hypercholesterolaemia (FH) by completing the FH Cascade service Proof of value, securing funding and establishing the GM FH Cascade Screening Service.

 - To provide more treatment options to high-risk patients who remain at risk despite maximum tolerated statin therapy via new novel technologies and existing unused treatment options